tencentyun/intlcloud-documents/yehe_doc/开发者服务/代码托管/操作指南/个人设置/账户 SSH 公钥与项目令牌_intl_en.md

 4. Set the validity of the public key.
 You can select a specific expiration date or set it to Never expire.
 ![](https://qcloudimg.tencent-cloud.cn/raw/396f688414ace2681660ec9959d5605f.png)
 5. Click **Add** and enter the password to add the public key.
 6. Then, run a test in the command line.
 You will need to trust the host when establishing a connection for the first time.
 Run the `ssh -T git@e.coding.net` command.
-You can also verify whether the connection with a CODING remote repository is correct using [Key Fingerprint Authentication](/docs/repo/ssh/fingerprint.html).
+You can also verify whether the connection with a CODING remote repository is correct using key Fingerprint Authentication.

 ## Add the Public Deploy Key[](id:project-ssh)